Best Places to Stay in Sydney Australia

 The Western Suburbs are where most Sydneysiders live and bring up their kids, but they're not really suitable for vacationers - you're likely to find yourself in suburbia, with no cafes or restaurants, no night life, and poor public transport.

 Staying closer to the CBD, though, is a good value-for-money vacation choice - because the Inner West is where the young and trendy live, so most of those suburbs have good nightlife and great eateries.
 There are buses to the city and you're close enough to town that a taxi fare won't be astronomical.
 The Inner West starts around Five Dock/Concord and extends towards the city, as far as Glebe.
 My favourite inner west suburb is Leichhardt, which is historically the Italian quarter of Sydney and still has a strong Italian influence, reflected in the quality of the coffee and cakes.
 If you like Portuguese food, go for Petersham - you'll be in heaven!
 Glebe and Newtown have an "alternative" feel.
+Remember, though, that getting to the seaside will take you two hours or more - if you want to cool off, you'll have to head for one of the local community swimming pools.

 There's something for everyone in Sydney!